 Congratulations on finishing your survey with SurveyPlanet.
-Now that you’ve gathered the responses, it’s time to analyze them.
-Whether it’s been a few weeks or a few months since you last revisited the survey, it’s always a good idea to refresh your memory of your survey’s goals and purpose.
+Now that you’ve gathered the responses, it’s time to execute the survey results analysis.
+Whether it’s been a few weeks or a few months since you last revisited the project, it’s always a good idea to refresh your memory of your goals and purpose.

 1. Review Top Research Questions